hanhuark/MEEG-54403/course_content/i_regression/README.md

 6 \end{bmatrix}$$

-We will also need to computer the kenrnel between the testing and training points:
+We will also need to compute the kernel between the testing and training points:

 $$ k_* = \begin{bmatrix}
 k(x _{* ,1} , x_1) & k(x _{* ,2} , x_1) \\